 The Mitchell Community College Bookstore is located in the Montgomery Student Union.
+The Bookstore offers curriculum textbooks as well as Continuing Education textbooks for classes offered at Mitchell Community College.
 The Bookstore's website is available online for inquiry and purchasing.
 The electronic Bookstore provides the title, author, edition and price of the textbook(s) needed for each course.
-The information is provided by semester for curriculum as well as continuing education classes.
+The information is provided online each semester.

-To use the electronic Bookstore for ordering textbooks, a credit card must be used for payment.
+For ordering textbooks using the electronic Bookstore, a credit card is required for payment.
 There is the option for textbooks to be shipped UPS, to be picked up at the Statesville Campus Bookstore or at the Mooresville Campus.

-Students planning to participate in the graduation ceremony may purchase a cap, gown, and tassel set at the Bookstore.
+Students planning to participate in the graduation ceremony may purchase a cap, gown and tassel set at the Bookstore.
 The Bookstore also offers announcements, class rings, and degree frames for graduates to purchase.